bsimjoo/telegram-post-bot/README.md

 # Telegram Post bot
 A bot to send your posts to subscribers

-This bot could feed posts from any Website, Weblog, RSS and ...
+This bot could feed posts from any Website, Weblog, RSS and any other